"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Methodology

 \subsection{Research Procedures}

-\textbf{Semi-Structured Interview.} We asked each participant about (1) their background with sexual content and AI, (2) their creation process, (3) their participation within any communities centered on AIG-SC, (4) any norms/boundaries they had pertaining to content creation, and (5) any sharing practices they have.
-Interviews lasted 73 minutes on average, with 34 hours and 22 minutes in total.

-\textbf{Recruitment.} From April to August 2025, we recruited a sample of $N$=$\numParticipants$ participants via convenience sampling and targeted recruitment.
-First, we reached out to those within our networks to disseminate our recruitment flyer (see~\cite{authors_unlimited_2025}).
-We also identified a list of large online communities (see \textbf{Online \AIGSC{} Communities.}) relevant to our study and reached out to moderators for consent in recruiting members of their community.
+\textbf{Recruitment.} From April to August 2025, we recruited a sample of \numParticipants{} participants via convenience sampling and targeted recruitment.
+First, we reached out to those within our networks to disseminate our recruitment flyer (see~\cite{authorsUnlimitedRealmExploration2025}).
+We also identified a list of large online communities relevant to our study and reached out to moderators for consent in recruiting members of their community.
 Lastly, we used snowball sampling by asking participants to refer us to others.
 Each participant provided informed consent and filled out a short screening survey on their background in AI and AIG-SC.
 Participants could voluntarily provide their demographics.
 We took background information and demographic information into account when selecting participants to ensure diverse perspectives.
 Participants were paid $\$40$ USD (or an equivalent amount in another currency) through a gift card or PayPal; additionally, participants were compensated $\$10$ USD for each referred participant who completed an interview.

-\textbf{Participant Demographics.} Our 28 participants were from a wide range of demographic backgrounds (as fully detailed in Appendix~\ref{appendix:demographics}).
-Eighteen are men, four are women, and four are non-binary.
-Eighteen identified as heterosexual and 8 as queer.
-While participants' median age was between 25-34 years, they ranged from 18 to 55+ years.
-Participants are located in 13 countries: North America (17), Europe (4), South America (3), Asia (3), and Australia (1).
+Our 28 participants were from a wide range of demographic backgrounds\footnote{Participants were asked optional free-form questions about their gender and sexual orientation.
+We categorized their free-form responses to their closest representation.
+Our presentation of summary statistics therefore does not represent the full richness in participants’ self-descriptions.
+Several participants identify as multiple genders, and thus this count is not exclusive.} (as fully detailed in Appendix~\ref{appendix:demographics}).
+Twenty identified as men, five as women, and four as non-binary.
+Eighteen identified as heterosexual and nine as bisexual, gay, lesbian, pansexual, or queer.
+One participant declined to answer optional questions on gender and sexual orientation.
+While participants' median age was between 25-34 years, they ranged from 18 to 55+ years. \facct{Our participants were located across 13 countries including the United States ($n$=$11$), Canada ($n$=$4$), Mexico, France ($n$=$2$ each), Australia, Brazil, Chile, China, Colombia, India, Indonesia, the Netherlands, and the United Kingdom ($n$=$1$ each).}